 In accordance with 18 CFR §5.11 of the Commission's regulations, Duke Energy developed a Revised Study Plan (RSP) for the Project and proposed six studies for Project relicensing.
 The RSP was filed with the Commission and made available to stakeholders on December 5, 2022.
 FERC issued the Study Plan Determination on January 4, 2023, which included modifications to one of the six proposed studies.
 Duke Energy completed its first year of studies in 2023 with stakeholder consultation as required by the Commission's SPD.
-Duke Energy filed the Initial Study Report (ISR) on January 4, 2023, and per the Commission's regulations at 18 CFR §5.15(c), Duke Energy held an ISR meeting with participants and FERC staff within 15 days of filing the ISR on Wednesday, January 17, 2024.
-Duke Energy completed its second and final year of studies in 2024; this Updated Study Report [18 CFR §5.15(c)] describes the Licensee's methods and results of the studies conducted in support of preparing an application for a new license for the existing Project and construction of the proposed Bad Creek II Power Complex (Bad Creek II).
+Duke Energy filed the Initial Study Report (ISR) on January 4, 2024, and per the Commission's regulations at 18 CFR §5.15(c), Duke Energy held an ISR meeting with participants and FERC staff within 15 days of filing the ISR on Wednesday, January 17, 2024.
+Duke Energy completed its second and final year of studies in 2024, filed the Updated Study Report (USR) [18 CFR §5.15(c)] January 3, 2025, and held the USR meeting on January 16, 2025.
+This report describes the Licensee's methods and results of the studies conducted in support of preparing an application for a new license for the existing Project and construction of the proposed Bad Creek II Power Complex (Bad Creek II).